isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In particular, do not compare a program that immediately terminate on seeing an error with a program that carefully cleans up resources before logging an error.
-Yes, some systems have poor exception handling implementations; sometimes, such implementations force us to use other error-handling approaches, but that's not a fundamental problem with exceptions.
+Yes, some systems have poor exception handling implementations; sometimes, such implementations force us to use other error-handling approaches, but that’s not a fundamental problem with exceptions.
-When using an efficiency argument - in any context - be careful that you have good data that actually provides insight into the problem under discussion.
+When using an efficiency argument — in any context — be careful that you have good data that actually provides insight into the problem under discussion.
 * Exceptions lead to leaks and errors.
 They do not.
-If your program is a rat's nest of pointers without an overall strategy for resource management, you have a problem whatever you do.
+If your program is a rat’s nest of pointers without an overall strategy for resource management, you have a problem whatever you do.
-If your system consists of a million lines of such code, you probably will not be able to use exceptions, but that's a problem with excessive and undisciplined pointer use, rather than with exceptions.
+If your system consists of a million lines of such code, you probably will not be able to use exceptions, but that’s a problem with excessive and undisciplined pointer use, rather than with exceptions.
-In our opinion, you need RAII to make exception-based error handling simple and safe -- simpler and safer than alternatives.
+In our opinion, you need RAII to make exception-based error handling simple and safe — simpler and safer than alternatives.
 * Exception performance is not predictable
 If you are in a hard-real-time system where you must guarantee completion of a task in a given time, you need tools to back up such guarantees.